python/mypy/docs/source/class_basics.rst

 *****************

-Generic protocols are also supported, generic protocols mostly follow the normal rules for generic classes, the main difference is that declaring variance is not necessary for protocols, mypy can infer it.
+Generic protocols are also supported, generic protocols mostly follow the normal rules for generic classes, the main difference is that mypy checks that declared variance of type variables is compatible with the class definition.
 Examples:

 .. code-block:: python